Cysharp/UniTask/README.md

 });
 ```

-UniTask itself's unit test is written by Unity Test Runner and [Cysharp/RuntimeUnitTestToolkit](https://github.com/Cysharp/RuntimeUnitTestToolkit) to check on CI and IL2CPP working.
+UniTask's own unit tests are written using Unity Test Runner and [Cysharp/RuntimeUnitTestToolkit](https://github.com/Cysharp/RuntimeUnitTestToolkit) to integrate with CI and check if IL2CPP is working.

 ThreadPool limitation
 ---
-Most UniTask methods run in a single thread (PlayerLoop), but only `UniTask.Run` and `UniTask.SwitchToThreadPool` run on a thread pool.
+Most UniTask methods run on a single thread (PlayerLoop), with only `UniTask.Run` and `UniTask.SwitchToThreadPool` running on a thread pool.
 If you use a thread pool, it won't work with WebGL and so on.

 `UniTask.Run` will be deprecated in the future (marked with an Obsolete) and only `RunOnThreadPool` will be used.
-Also, if you use `UniTask.Run`, consider whether you can use `UniTask.Create` or `UniTask.Void`.
+If you use `UniTask.Run`, consider whether you can use `UniTask.Create` or `UniTask.Void`.

 IEnumerator.ToUniTask limitation
 ---
-You can convert coroutine(IEnumerator) to UniTask(or await directly) but has some limitations.
+You can convert coroutine(IEnumerator) to UniTask(or await directly) but it has some limitations.

 * `WaitForEndOfFrame`/`WaitForFixedUpdate`/`Coroutine` is not supported.
-* Consuming loop timing is not same as StartCoroutine, it is used specified PlayerLoopTiming, and default's `PlayerLoopTiming.Update` is run before MonoBehaviour's Update and StartCoroutine's loop.
+* Consuming loop timing is not the same as `StartCoroutine`, it uses the specified `PlayerLoopTiming` and the default `PlayerLoopTiming.Update` is run before MonoBehaviour's `Update` and `StartCoroutine`'s loop.

-If you want to convert fully compatible from coroutine to async, use `IEnumerator.ToUniTask(MonoBehaviour coroutineRunner)` overload.
+If you want fully compatible conversion from coroutine to async, use the `IEnumerator.ToUniTask(MonoBehaviour coroutineRunner)` overload.
 It executes StartCoroutine on an instance of the argument MonoBehaviour and waits for it to complete in UniTask.

 For UnityEditor
 ---
-UniTask can run on Unity Edtitor like Editor Coroutine.
+UniTask can run on Unity Editor like an Editor Coroutine.
 However, there are some limitations.

-* Delay, DelayFrame is not work correctly because can not get deltaTime in editor.
+* Delay, DelayFrame do not work correctly because they can not get deltaTime in editor.
 Return the result of the await immediately; you can use `DelayType.Realtime` to wait for the right time.
-* All PlayerLoopTiming run on timing, `EditorApplication.update`.
+* All PlayerLoopTiming run on the timing `EditorApplication.update`.

 Compare with Standard Task API
 ---
 UniTask has many standard Task-like APIs.
-This table shows what is the alternative apis.
+This table shows what the alternative apis are.

 Use standard type.